line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/custom-dsl.md

 ## DSL

-Inheriting `Jpql` class and adding your own functions allows you to create your own DSL.
+Create your own DSL just by inheriting `Jpql` class and adding your own functions.

-`Jpql` has all the DSL functions provided by Kotlin JDSL.
+`Jpql` has all the default DSL functions provided by Kotlin JDSL.
 You can use them to create your own functions.
 You can also create your own `Model` that implements [`Expression`](expressions.md) or [`Predicate`](predicates.md) and create a function to return this Model.
-Implementing [`JpqlSerializer`](custom-dsl.md#serializer) for the Model allows Kotlin JDSL to render the Model to a String.
+You can implement [`JpqlSerializer`](custom-dsl.md#serializer) to let Kotlin JDSL to render `Model` to String.

 {% hint style="info" %}
 You need to implement `JpqlDsl.Constructor` as a companion object so that `jpql()` can recognize the DSL.